Sm1321/Python_DSA/README.md

 # Python_DSA
 - Pratice Python Problems from other sources.
-- Added the Topics upto the TRees
+- Added the Topics upto the Trees